Articles on Prostate Cancer

 - Prostate cancer is common in men over 50 years of age, with the risk of developing prostate cancer increasing with aging.
 Certain populations are at increased risk for developing prostate cancer, particularly African-Americans and men with a first-degree relative, father, or brother, diagnosed with prostate cancer at a younger age.

 - Symptoms of prostate problems (and prostate cancer) include urinary problems such as

 - decreased force of urine stream;

 - blood in urine or semen and/or deep back, hip, pelvic or abdominal pain;

-- Prostate cancer screening consists of periodic laboratory testing, usually every 1-2 years, which includes a prostate specific antigen (PSA) test and digital rectal examination.
-Prostate cancer screening is not for everyone and the pros/cons should be discussed with a primary care provider and/or urologist (specialist who treats problems with the urinary system).
+- Prostate cancer screening consists of periodic laboratory testing, usually every 1-2 years, which includes a prostate-specific antigen (PSA) test and digital rectal examination.
+Prostate cancer screening is not for everyone and the pros/cons should be discussed with a primary care provider and/or urologist (a specialist who treats problems with the urinary system).

 - A concern for prostate cancer is raised when blood testing, PSA, is abnormally increased and/or an abnormal area of the prostate is felt on a rectal examination.

 - Prostate cancer is definitively diagnosed by the removal of small cores of prostate tissue (prostate biopsies), which are then examined under the microscope by a pathologist.

 - Treatments for prostate cancer may include observation, active surveillance, surgery (radical prostatectomy), radiation therapy (external beam or placement of radioactive pellets into the prostate), hormone therapy, chemotherapy, immune/vaccine therapy, and other medical therapies that can affect prostate cancer cell growth.